January 16th, 2025 Update:

 usually looks like a gray film on the ceiling joists.

-the backsides of the basement walls.
+hidden on the backsides of the basement sheetrock walls.
 When the basements finally

 dry, the mold doesn't die.
 The mold spores just